rysolv/markdown_ssg/src/worst-time-date-selectors-in-the-world.md

 This is the first of a series of hackathons that we'll be hosting!

 Head over to https://github.com/rysolv/hackathon to sign up for the next one, or [Join us on Discord](https://discord.gg/kqt8RcVggN) for all sorts of software tomfoolery.

+### Have a late submission?

+Missed the hackathon, but have some terrible UI ideas?
+Just follow the submission instructions here: [terrible_ui_1](https://github.com/rysolv/hackathon/tree/main/submissions/terrible_ui_1).

+Create a Pull Request, we'll review and add your entry to this blog.